Abdullahmajid1/Basics-Of-Python/README.md

-# Tuples, Sets, and Dictionaries
+# Tuples, Sets,list and Dictionaries
 ## Overview

-This repository contains a Jupyter Notebook file (`Tuples, Sets, and Dictionaries.ipynb`) covering various operations and tasks related to tuples, sets, and dictionaries in Python.
+This repository contains a Jupyter Notebook file (`Tuples, Sets, and Dictionaries.ipynb` and `Introduction to Lists.ipynb`) covering various operations and tasks related to tuples, sets, and dictionaries in Python.
 ## Learning
 The notebook covers the following topics: